Really-Simple-Plugins/complianz-gdpr/readme.txt

 3. You can also add scripts yourself.
 For instance when you are using iframes or other scripts.
 4. You can customize the cookie consent banner's style and layout to your liking.
 5. Here you can see our cookie consent banner in action.
 This cookie consent banner blocks all cookies until the visitor gives consent.

-== Frequently asked questions ==
-= Knowledgebase =
-Complianz maintains a continuously growing knowledgebase about GDPR on [complianz.io](https://complianz.io)

-= When do I need a cookie consent banner? =
-When you are using cookies that store personal data you always have to explicitly ask consent to the user.
-When you anonymize every single bit of data you don’t have to.
-Functional cookies don’t require the consent of the user as they are only placed for performance purposes.

-= What are functional cookies? =
-Functional cookies are cookies that fall outside the scope of the cookie law.
-There is no need to request permission for this kind of cookies, nor is there any need to describe them in your cookie policy (although we think that is a good idea).

-= What are analytical cookies? =
-Analytical cookies are used to track visitors on the website.
-How do they browse, how long are they staying, and what are they looking at, e.g. Also demography is part of an analytical cookie.
-They are essential in measuring the performance of a website and to optimize it.
-They can be witnessed as real management instruments.

-= What are advertising, marketing or tracking cookies? = Advertising, or marketing cookies, are cookies that are being placed for advertising purposes.
-Advertising cookies can never be placed without consent.
-These cookies are only being used for advertising purposes.

-Our plugin decides whether a cookie consent banner has to be shown.
-So you shouldn’t need to worry when using our plugin.